 Prerequisites: 3 hrs EDPS; passing score on the Preprofessional Skills Tests (PPST); and permission

 Capstone course.
 Placement arranged by the department.
 Student teaching placement arranged by the department.
 Seven to sixteen weeks of off-campus student teaching.
 Pass/no pass only.

 Description: Guided participation in various phases of a public school agricultural education program.

-Prerequisites: At least Junior standing or permission
+Prerequisites: At least Junior standing

 Description: This course will cover the foundational knowledge of team and group dynamics theory and its relationship to the practice of leadership in organizations and communities.
 Development of leadership, followership, and teamwork skills in small groups and teams.
 Focus on team and group decision making, problem solving, and creativity, peer assessment, and evaluation using real-world situations and contexts.
 Critically apply team and group dynamic theories and research to leadership in organizations and communities.